Most of

 yeast infection is not considered as a contagious

-disease, sexual contact with partner who suffer from
+disease, sexual contact with partner who suffers from

 yeast infection can cause Candida overgrowth in your